315 Minutes To Hours

 • Q: Are there any situations where the 60-minute-per-hour rule doesn't apply?

 • A: The 60-minute-per-hour rule is a universally accepted standard.
-However, some specialized fields might use different time units or notations, but for general purposes, this rule always applies.
+That said, some specialized fields might use different time units or notations, but for general purposes, this rule always applies.

 • Q: Can I use a calculator or software to convert minutes to hours?